Parsemonke/CraftingCooldowns/README.md

 [CraftingCooldowns] Mooncloth is ready on Mage!
 [Don't remind me]
 ```

-Clicking **Don't remind me** suppresses the notification for the current cooldown cycle only.
-The next time that cooldown is used and expires, it will notify you again.
+Clicking **Don't remind me** suppresses the notification for 1 hour.
 Suppression is per-character — silencing one alt does not affect others.

 ---